glotzerlab/spatula/architecture.md

 We use the `Implicit Simd Program Compiler <https://ispc.github.io>__`, or ISPC, to generate highly optimized SIMD kernels for the `spatula` code.
 This provides a significant performance benefit on supported systems.
-We package PyPI wheels with support for the AVX2 instruction set on Linux and NEON on OSX-aarch64.
+We package PyPI wheels with support for the AVX2 instruction set on Linux and Windows and NEON on OSX-aarch64.
 For other instruction sets, we recommend building `spatula` from scratch with ISPC installed via your system's package manager.

 ## C++ Structure
 The code is broken into a few small sections